 If your company is GST exempt, set up an online account to avoid GST charges.
 Alberta Queen's Printer is unable to reverse GST charges on an order once it has been processed.

 No, Alberta Queen's Printer only publishes legislation in English.

 The Alberta Divorce Kit can be used in an uncontested divorce.
 For further information please contact the Family Law Information Centre in your area.
 Dial 310-0000 from anywhere in Alberta and ask for the Family Law Information Centre in your area or visit www.albertacourts.ab.ca/familylaw.

-The item you require for litigation and processing of will and estate/probate matters is called the Surrogate Rules Package and is available from Alberta Queen's Printer.
-It is available electronically in PDF format that can be printed off to be completed, or in paper format that can be mailed to you or picked up in our Bookstore.
-You can order either format of this package online, and the print version is also available to order by phone, fax, and email (click here for contact information).
+The item you require for litigation and processing of will and estate/probate matters is called the Surrogate Rules Package and is available to purchase from Alberta Queen's Printer.
+It is available electronically (PDF format that can be printed off to be completed) or in print format.

 Contact the Centre for Public Legal Education Alberta, located at 800-10050 112 Street in Edmonton.
 They can be reached by phone at 780-451-8764 or online at www.cplea.ca.

 When adopting a child, the Private Adoption Kit includes the forms for processing a spousal adoption or a private direct adoption.
 Adult Adoption Kits are only used to adopt someone who is 18 years of age or older.
 Adoption Kits are available online or you can purchase the kits in print format from Alberta Queen's Printer.